bumptech/nitro/docs/nitro.md

 ========

-*Note: these examples assume you have already used the README.md to successfully install nitro and learn how to build nitro programs.
+*Note: these examples assume you have already used the README.md to successfully install Nitro and learn how to build Nitro programs.
 Please review the README.md if this is not so.*

 Pipelines